jaredramirez/bs-elm/DOCS.md

 <a name="elmProgramBase"></a>
 ### `elmProgramBase('instance) : type`
 Type to represent the compiled & imported version of an Elm application.
-It has an arugement `'instance`, that is the shape of the running elm application.
+It has an arugement `'instance`, that is the shape of the elm application instance.

 <a name="elmProgram"></a>
 ### `elmProgram : type`